Skip to main content

 Key takeaways:

-• Gabapentin is a medication that healthcare providers use to treat seizures, nerve pain from shingles, and restless leg syndrome.
+• Gabapentin is a medication that’s used to treat seizures, nerve pain from shingles, and restless leg syndrome.

-• Despite previous marketing claims, there’s no evidence that gabapentin is a useful treatment for bipolar disorder.
+• Despite previous marketing claims, there’s no evidence that gabapentin is a good treatment for bipolar disorder.

-• The best treatment for bipolar disorder is a combination of other medications, including mood stabilizers, anticonvulsants, and antipsychotics.
+• The best treatment for bipolar disorder is therapy and a combination of other medications.
+These include mood stabilizers, anticonvulsants, and antipsychotics.

-Gabapentin (Neurontin) is one of the top ten most frequently prescribed medications in the U.S. It’s an anti-epileptic medication that can treat seizures.
-But it can also treat many other conditions — both on and off-label.
-And, spoiler alert, the benefits don’t always live up to the hype.
-The popularity of gabapentin is the result of decades-long, misleading marketing campaigns.
+Gabapentin is one of the 20 most common medications in the U.S. It’s an anticonvulsant medication that treats seizures.
+But it’s also used to treat many other conditions — both on and off-label.
+Many of these uses aren’t backed by science though.
+They’re the result of decades-long, misleading marketing campaigns.

-Gabapentin does work well for some conditions.
-There’s good evidence that gabapentin is helpful for certain types of nerve pain and anxiety
+It’s important to note that gabapentin does work well for some conditions.
+There’s good evidence that it’s helpful for certain types of nerve pain and anxiety

-Read on for more information about how gabapentin was marketed for treating bipolar disorder in the past and what the current research says about gabapentin and bipolar disorder
+Read on to learn how gabapentin was marketed for bipolar disorder in the past — and what we know now about gabapentin and bipolar disorder

 Avg retail price